saulcov/PokeWebApp/README.md

 After getting the data, I created a backend.py file that would carry out all of the relevant computation in order to score a query and against all documents.

+Then came creating the front end of the website, using Flask in python.